kaydoh/data-journalism/openrefine/readme.md

 			(be very careful.
 If you use YYYY it will be wrong.)

+![](images/dates.png)

 With a couple of commands you now have a consistent date field, which later on can be sorted.
 (Don't try it yet!)

-![](images/dates.png)
+Although we did this step by step, many of these steps could have been combined into just one or two.
+You could have captured the date at the same time as making the new column, and you could have created the date at the same time as replacing the commas.

 ### Your second regex: Using anchors and an "OR" condition